veloxy/pomodoro-electron/README.md

 Code is subject to massive refactoring, this is mostly just a try-out project but I intend to expand on it and clean it up.

+## Install (OSX)

+Download the tar.gz [here](https://github.com/veloxy/pomodoro-electron/releases), extract it and drag the `.app` file it into your Applications folder.

 ## Build

 ### OS X